jozzdart/prf/README.md

 - `getActivationCount()` — Returns the total number of activations
 - `removeAll()` — Deletes all stored values (for testing/debugging)
 - `anyStateExists()` — Returns `true` if any cooldown data exists in storage

-Here’s the **tutorial section** for `PrfCooldown`, production-grade, clear, and aligned with your README style:

 ---